thomasyounghi/SSA_otheranalyses/README.md

 for cells of different strain and age cohorts.
 It is intended to provide a general sense of the types of patterns exhibited by single cell RFP trajectories in different strains

+YFP_timetoevent.Rmd
+This notebook applies techniques from survival analysis (Kaplan Meier curves, Cumulative Incidence For Competing Risks, and Cause Specific Hazards) to understand differences in time-to-YFP appearance between strains and age groups.